Silvia Elías de Pérez: Views and positions

 Elías de Pérez in 2018, during the debate on the legalisation of abortion.

 Elías de Pérez is known for her staunch social conservative views.
 During the 2010 debate on the legalisation of same-sex marriage in Argentina, Elías de Pérez called same-sex unions a "legal disaster" (mamarracho jurídico).

 In 2018, during the first debate on the legalisation of abortion in Argentina, Elías de Pérez had a widely publicised argument with molecular biologist Alberto Kornblihtt during the latter's exposition in the Senate health commission.
 At the end of Kornblihtt's presentation, Elías de Pérez asked him if he advocated for the use of abortion for eugenic purposes, such as to avoid the birth of children with Down's syndrome.
-Kornblihtt replied that genetic counseling contemplated the detection of serious illnesses in fetuses, and that Down's syndrome does not constitute a serious illness.
+Kornblihtt replied that genetic counseling contemplated the detection of serious illnesses in fetuses, and that Down syndrome does not constitute a serious illness.
 The exchange, and Kornblihtt's reply to Elías de Pérez ("no está bien, está mal"), became popular on social media.
 Elías de Pérez voted against the Voluntary Interruption of Pregnancy Bill again when it was debated by the Senate in 2020.

 In May 2020, Elías de Pérez had another widely publicised exchange with Vice President (and Senate president) Cristina Fernández de Kirchner.
 When Elías de Pérez referred to Fernández de Kirchner as "presidente", Fernández de Kirchner (who famously prefers to be referred by the less common, but still grammatically correct female form, presidenta) referred to Elías de Pérez by the unambiguously male term senador, instead of the female senadora.